spooky-th-ghost/dagathia/README.md

 ## Notable Locations
 <br>

-### Turta' Mara
+### Tura' Mara
-Turta' Mara is one of the largest and most populous ports in all of Dagathia, it serves as the unoficial capitol city for those who take up the pirate lifestyle.
+Tura' Mara is one of the largest and most populous ports in all of Dagathia, it serves as the unoficial capitol city for those who take up the pirate lifestyle.
 It is one of the few islands that naval ships refuse to visit, understanding that the long arm of the law can only reach so far.
-Many crews veiw Turta' Mara as their home port.
+Many crews veiw Tura' Mara as their home port.
 The port also serves as the location for the rate but not unheard of Pirate Summit, in which pirates of great reknown hold audience with the Four Kings.

 ### Fross Lobby
 If sailing through the northern regions of the sea, it is more likely than not that you will see the Ivory tower of Fross Lobby on the horizon.
-This Port serves as the royal city of the empire, as well as the barracks and training ground for the Naval elite.
+This Port serves as the capital city of the naval empire, as well as the university that has trained naval elite for centuries.

 ### Ag' Tosu
 A small neutral port in the south of the center sea, unremarkable but due to it's proximity to several more notable locations, this port can serve as a useful location to gather information